badsectorlabs/ludus/docs/docs/using-ludus/blueprints.md

 # 🗺️ Blueprints

-A blueprint is a saved range configuration that can be applied to a range to quickly configure it.
+A blueprint is a range config bundled with its dependencies: pinned role versions, copies of any local roles, and template build configs.

 ```bash
 # Save your range config as a blueprint